Standard terms and conditions

 - assessing the value to us of distributing the images to the public as a contribution to better journey planning

 - evaluating for us the impact of any editing procedures which deny access to the images

 Duration of licence

-The duration of the Licence is linked to the Licensee’s permitted licensed use or re-use of the images, its contractual relationship with Highways England and the status of the Licensee’s payments of fees and charges due to the Secretary of State.
+The duration of the Licence is linked to the Licensee’s permitted licensed use or re-use of the images, its contractual relationship with National Highways and the status of the Licensee’s payments of fees and charges due to the Secretary of State.
 For traffic management and network management purposes there is an indefinite Licence for -

 - Statutory Bodies (police service, emergency services, local traffic authorities, devolved administrations, etc) unless there is a change in the statutory status and functions of the body